 Undeniably, Artificial Intelligence shapes the real estate industry.
 Human intelligence seems to be replaced by software.
 In this case, the impact is well described by Forbes: “AI can improve and enhance almost all digital consumer experiences delivered by property agencies (Forbes).”
 Due to high competition in the real estate market, it is crucial to provide an experience that wins.
 Hence, we would recommend including 3D models, visualizations, digital floor plans, virtual tours, and so on.
 Those solutions allow photographers, brokers, and individual owners to save time and focus on their real expertise.

 Do not miss the great solution of AI-backed floor plans by CubiCasa.
 The revolutionary software allows the user to scan a property in 5 minutes and get a professional floor plan within the next business day.
 If you want to create an immersive experience for the property, try to create a 3D showcase of the house.
 One bonus point is to include visual area plans.
 This would help you to communicate “visually” with your customers and stakeholders.

-Based on KPMG Global PropTech Survey it is clear that the above-mentioned trends are shaping the whole real estate industry.
+Based on the PropTech Global Trends 2021 it is clear that the above-mentioned trends are shaping the whole real estate industry.
 Companies also see technological innovation as an opportunity.
-And from the same source follows that the most intriguing trends are automation, artificial intelligence and Big Data (data analysis), etc. So dive into PropTech World.
+And from the same source follows that the most intriguing trends are automation, artificial intelligence, and Big Data (data analysis), etc. So dive into PropTech World.
 A well-crafted strategy could be your competitive advantage in the near future!